DOI-ONRR/doi-extractives-data/_case-studies/pima.md

 title_display: 'Pima County, Arizona'
 description: Copper is a major industrial metal used in construction, electronics, transportation, industrial machinery, and consumer products.
 In 2014, the U.S. was the world's fourth-largest copper producer, mining 1.13 million tons of copper worth approximately $9.7 billion.
 Of the five major copper-producing states (Arizona, Utah, New Mexico, Nevada, and Montana), Arizona increased production the most in 2014; its copper output totaled 893,000 metric tons, representing 66% of the national total.
 Copper represented 89% of the value of mining in Arizona.
 If Arizona were a country, it would be the seventh-largest copper producer in the world.
 Greenlee and Pima counties generated the majority of that production.
 tag:
-- local
+- Local
-- case study
+- Case study
 - Pima county
 - Arizona
-- copper
+- Copper
 layout: content
 permalink: /case-studies/pima/
 resource: copper